l7mp/stunner/docs/GATEWAY.md

 > [!WARNING]
 >
 > Be careful when using this feature.
-Since Kubernetes v1.24 the `loadBalancerIP` field is deprecated and it will be ignored if the cloud-provider or your Kubernetes install do not support the feature.
+Since Kubernetes v1.24 the `loadBalancerIP` field is deprecated and it will be ignored if your Kubernetes install does not support the feature.
 In addition, the `externalIPs` field is denied by some cloud-providers.

 Currently, STUNner limits each Gateway to a single transport protocol, e.g., UDP or TCP.
 This is intended to improve the consistency across the Kubernetes services of different cloud providers, which provide varying support for [mixed multi-protocol LoadBalancer Services](https://kubernetes.io/docs/concepts/services-networking/service/#load-balancers-with-mixed-protocol-types).
 If you still want to expose a UDP and a TCP port on the same IP using a single Gateway, add the annotation `stunner.l7mp.io/enable-mixed-protocol-lb: true` to the Gateway.